+isk

+Hazard Lev vel i nya pita mari ta mata ata i

-Risk Hazard Lev vel ing a phane and a term of a second Hazard severity Likelihood of hazard occurring Hazard exposure Likelihood of hazard leading to an accident
+Hazard severity Likelihood of hazard occurring Hazard exposure Likelihood of hazard leading to an acciden

 FIGURE 9.2 The components of risk.

 9.4 Risk

 Definition.
 Risk is the hazard level combined with (1) the likelihood of the hazard leading to an accident (sometimes called danger) and (2) hazard exposure or duration (sometimes called latency).